Hi, I’m Nicole. #WavingEmoji

 After graduation, I moved to Indiana and then Austin, Texas before accepting a job that would take me to New York for over six years.
 During my time in New York, I traveled around the United States, but didn’t go back abroad until 2015, when a break-up encouraged me to book a solo trip back to Europe.
 And just like that, I was hooked visiting places where nothing, and yet somehow everything, felt familiar.

-Two and a half years ago, when an opportunity at work arose, I moved to London.
+When an opportunity at work arose, I moved to London.
 Moving to Europe fulfilled a big dream of mine, and made it easier for me to see another part of the world, one country at a time.

 ABOUT YALE WANDERS